jaaakob-io/Python-iptable-Generator/README.md

 # Python-iptable-Generator

-## Warning: Use at your own Risk!
+## Warning: Use at your own risk!

-This first Version only Support incomming traffic.
+This first version only supports incoming traffic.